szilard/benchm-ml/README.md

 and for *n* = 10M doing this exhausted all the memory.

 The [H2O](2-rf/4-h2o.R) implementation is fast, memory efficient and uses all cores.
 It deals with categorical variables automatically.
-The accuracy on *n* = 100K and 1M is lower than for the Python version.
+The accuracy for *n* = 100K and 1M is lower than for the Python version.

 [Spark](2-rf/5b-spark.txt) implementation is slow, provides the lowest accuracy and disappointingly